 1. Is it going to be your next favorite thing?

 I don’t buy anything anymore that isn’t just perfect.
-I rather buy the perfect thing at a normal price than something mediocre or “just fine” that is on sale.
+I rather buy “the perfect thing” at a regular price than something mediocre or “just fine” that is on sale.

 It has to be perfect.